VectorCathedral/binary_search_nts/README.md

-A note to self on binary search trees
+a note to self on binary search in python